rabbewalter/boatless/README.md

 ## Run Gulp

 Run the Gulp command — `$ gulp` - in your terminal to start a local server with your default browser.
-Gulp listens to the changes in your *stylus* folder and copiles a new *main.css* -file depending on your settings.
+Gulp listens to the changes in your *stylus* folder and compiles a new *main.css* -file depending on your settings.
 The browser window will then refresh with the new changes.
 You can of course change the folder settings in the `gulpfile.js` -file which is located on the root level.

 ## Credits and thanks (in no spesific order)